Agoric/documentation/main/glossary/README.md

 ## AmountMath
 AmountMath executes the logic of how amounts are changed when digital assets are merged, separated, or otherwise manipulated.
 For example, a deposit of 2 bucks into a purse that already has 3 bucks gives a new balance of 5 bucks.
 An empty purse has 0 bucks.
-AmountMath relies heavily on polymorphic [MathHelpers](#mathhelpers), which manipulate an `amount`'s [value](#value) or unbranded portion.
-Standard natural number operations cannot be used on values, since they can be an array or object.
+AmountMath has a single set of polymorphic methods of three different kinds to deal with [fungible](#fungible) assets (values are natural numbers) and [non-fungible](#non-fungible) assets (values are an array or object).
+The three AmountMathKinds are
+- `MathKind.NAT`: Used with fungible assets. `amount` values are natural numbers (non-negative integers).
+Default value.
+- `MathKind.STRING_SET`: Used with non-fungible assets. `amount` values are strings.
+- `MathKind.SET`: Used with non-fungible assets. `amount` values are objects or records with multiple properties.

 See the [ERTP Guide's AmountMath section](https://agoric.com/documentation/ertp/guide/amount-math.html) and the [ERTP API's AmountMath section](https://agoric.com/documentation/ertp/api/amount-math.html) for more information.